Gh110ost007/Senior-website/README.md

 I needed a way to track user engagement and manage leads.
 I built a secure admin panel with analytics, user progress reports, and lead management - all with proper authentication and data protection.

 ### **Performance & Accessibility**
 Every page loads quickly, works without JavaScript, and is fully accessible to screen readers.
-I used semantic HTML, proper ARIA labels, and keyboard navigation throughout.

 ## 📊 Features Demonstration